willfleury/metrics-agent/README.md

 ## Performance
 We use the Java ASM bytecode manipulation library.
 This is the lowest level and fastest of all the bytecode libraries which is used by the likes of cglib.
 It allows us to inject bytecode in a precise way which means we can craft the exact same bytecode as if it was hand written.
 To make the metric system plugable, we chose to abstract the metric work behind a generic SPI interface.
 The bytecode which we inject uses the SPI which can in turn be swapped out without any change to our bytecode.
 This makes it very flexible but it comes at the cost of not being able to keep field level static variable references for our metrics.
 Instead we perform a lookup from a ConcurrentHashMap to get the metric by name in the SPIs.
 Note that JIT takes care of the additional method dispatches up to the Map by performing inlining.
 If we were using a single implementation we would inject the metrics fields as static variables at the top of each class.
 If someone wishes to fork this for a single metric system that would be the best way to go.
+See the Prometheus fork implementation for an example [https://github.com/willfleury/prometheus-metrics-agent](https://github.com/willfleury/prometheus-metrics-agent).

 It should be noted that as with hand crafted metrics, the additional bytecode and hence method size required to handle capturing all metrics could potentially lead to methods which might otherwise have been inlined or compiled by the JIT being skipped instead.
 This should be considered regardless off the instrumentation choice and if unsure, the appropriate JVM output should be checked (-XX:+UnlockDiagnosticVMOptions -XX:+PrintInlining -XX:+PrintCompilation).

 ## Dependencies
 Very lightweight.